A WHOLE NEW EXTERIOR MAKEOVER WITH CLASSICO AVORIO LIMEWASH AND FRESHLY UPDATED PAINT COLORS

 I’m sure we were the talk of the street…wondering what the heck we were doing.
 Until the painters came and my vision started to take shape….

 I am so loving the paint colors we chose.
-(Colors listed at bottom of post) They go perfect with the limewashed brick….
+(Colors listed in this blogpost) They go perfect with the limewashed brick….

 I’m amazed at how much our landscaping pops now…